codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

 Assignment Level Scripts
 ========================

 You can use assignment level scripts to evaluate student code, normalize points, and mark for participation grading.
 Assignment level scripts are added in the **Script Grading** field on the :ref:`Script Grading <grade-weights>` settings page.
-If you need to locate where to add the script grading, it can also be found on the Script Grading page.
 These scripts can then transfer the grading value into the grading field.
 Assignment level scripts are run when an assignment is **Marked as Complete**.

 ..
 Note:: The script must execute within 3 minutes or a timeout error occurs.
 There is a maximum size for the feedback that can be returned of 1Mb.
 If this limit is exceeded, the message **Payload content length greater than maximum allowed: 1048576** will be returned.